 - You have to be enrolled or accepted to enroll in a certificate program or degree that is eligible.

 Federal loans come with no income requirements.
-Also, incoming students don’t have any GPA requirements.
+Also, incoming students don’t have any GPA requirements and they can be used for universities or community college.
 For some scholarships, the Pell Grant and work-study aid, though, there might be income requirements.

 Documents Required to Submit FAFSA